OpDragon26/MiniPGN/User Manual/HowItWorks.md

 Followed by details about how the PGNs were encoded.
 This includes information about what the program is expecting to decode, so that it can act accordingly.
 For example, whether any metadata, like the names of players or the time control, is stored with the games, or is it simply a list of games.

-The length of this portion may change version to version, currently it's just two bytes. `44 4E` for "DI": default for the version, and ignore metadata.
+The length of this portion may change version to version, currently it's just two bytes. `46 45` for "FE": fast, and exclude metadata
 ## Move encoding
 ### Standard/default:
 If the first bit of the move is `0`, that means the move is a pawn move